 The complex dietary treatment and biochemical monitoring to control the levels of the three amino acids was started for our patient from the age of six weeks with a synthetic diet containing carefully restricted quantities of the three branched chain amino acids leucine, isoleucine and valine.
 There was a marked immediate improvement.
 At twelve weeks gross vitamin deficiency developed and was corrected.
 By the age of four-and-a-half years she was in reasonable general health but quite severely retarded, both mentally and physically.
 After the publication of the report the patient contracted a respiratory infection: there followed a rapid clinical and biochemical deterioration.
 Despite intensive therapy she died of bronchopneumonia.

 Fortunately from 2014 all newborns in the UK were screened for MSUD by identifying high levels of leucine and isoleucine in the blood spot and dietary treatment can start before brain damages occurs in much the same way as occurs with phenylketonuria.
-A liver transplant is sometimes an option to treat MSUD.
+Apparently a liver transplant is sometimes an option to treat MSUD.
 If a person with MSUD receives a donated liver, they’ll no longer be at risk of a metabolic crisis and can have a normal diet.
 However, liver transplantation is not considered a cure for MSUD.
 The patient will still carry two copies of the mutated BKAD gene in each of their own cells, which will consequently still be unable to produce the missing enzyme.

 Addendum: Some years after this infant was treated, during the Seventies, an experienced consultant paediatrician from a nearby Yorkshire city brought a baby, with a yet undiagnosed condition, to our weekly paediatric meeting for consultants at Seacroft for suggestions as to the diagnosis.
 As soon as I entered the cubicle where the baby was being examined I immediately recognised the odour of maple syrup having smelt it previously, and sadly too late, with our unfortunate infant.
 With confidence I told him the diagnosis was maple syrup urine disease which at first he couldn’t believe.
 I wonder how it was we could have missed that very characteristic smell for a number of weeks with our previous unfortunate infant until June Wilson our excellent ward sister noticed it.